What You Need to Know about Wire Routing

 What types of wire routing products are available?

 There are four main types of wire routing materials that are available.
 Each one offers benefits in given environments and will excel over the others in specific applications.
 This is why it is so important to know where and how you intend to run your wires.
-The main types of wire routing materials include split conduit, spiral wrap, wrappable braided tubing, and expandable sleeving.
+The main types of wire routing materials include slit conduit, spiral wrap, wrappable braided tubing, and expandable sleeving.
 Below we will take a more in-depth look at each one of the types and what advantages they offer.

-Split Conduit
+Slit Conduit

 Spiral wrap